Dr Will Jackson

 My first book, based on my PhD, was published in 2013: Madness and Marginality: The Lives of Kenya’s White Insane (MUP).
 Broadly speaking I work on intimacy and empire, settler colonialism, failure and the family.

-I am currently working on a social history of colonial intimacy through the case records of British settlers in southern Africa during the early twentieth century who were subject to various kinds of disciplinary control: mental patients, bad or ‘immoral’ parents, asylum patients, suspected criminals.
+I am currently working on a social history of colonial intimacy through the case records of British settlers in southern Africa during the early twentieth century who were subject to various kinds of disciplinary control: mental patients, bad or ‘immoral’ parents, repatriates, suspected criminals.
 Its emphasis is less on the discursive apparatus of control than on using subject voices that emerge through colonial archives of surveillance.
-These include letters – from parents to their children and wives and husbands to each-other, as well as to hospital superintendents, charity organisations and politicians; the transcripts of sworn affidavits given before magistrates and probation officers; the petition letters of would be repatriates; the narratives of family pasts offered up by mental patients, ‘delinquent’ adolescents, deserted wives and people who seemed to have no stable material – or subjectively felt – home.
+These include letters – from parents to their children and wives and husbands to each-other, as well as to hospital superintendents, charity organisations and politicians; the transcripts of sworn affidavits given before magistrates and probation officers; the petition letters of would be repatriates; the narratives of family pasts offered up by mental patients, ‘delinquent’ adolescents, deserted wives and people who seemed to have no stable home or place of belonging.
 The majority of these records are in the Cape archives but the stories they contain traverse the southern African subcontinent, challening the mythic hinterland suggested by Cecil Rhodes’ vision of a ‘road to the north’.

-'No Country for Old Men: The Life of John Lee and the Problem of the Aged Pioneer', History Workshop Journal, forthcoming, Spring 2019
+'No Country for Old Men: The Life of John Lee and the Problem of the Aged Pioneer', History Workshop Journal, 87, Spring (2019)

 ‘The Private Lives of Empire: Emotion, Intimacy and Colonial Rule,’ Itinerario, 42:1 (2018)